fcra

 The credit reporting agencies and furnishers don’t always take consumer disputes seriously.
 But when they violate the law, you can fight back — and recover money for the harm they’ve caused.

 If you've disputed a credit report error and the mistake still hasn’t been fixed, you may have a strong FCRA claim.
 Talking to an experienced consumer protection attorney can help you understand your rights and what your case might be worth.
+If you live in Minnesota or Western Wisconsin, feel free to contact us.

 What to Do When a Credit Reporting Agency Won’t Fix an Error